Coarse-to-Fine Contrastive Learning in Image-Text-Graph Space for Improved Vision-Language Compositionality: Experiments

-\paragraph{Pre-training:} We pre-train models on two datasets, CC-12M and YFCC-15M, and use two different vision models as backbones - Resnet (RN-50) and Swin-Tiny following \citet{yang2022unified}.
-This creates 4 different sets of experiments ensuring the generalization of the results we obtain.
-Table \ref{pre-training_results_crepe} shows the systematic generalization results where we see a significant gain in ability to generalize to unseen combinations of concepts.
-For example, when pre-trained with CC-12M dataset, \methodcomp{} improves over \negclip{} by up to {$11.8\%, 10.6\%$} respectively for Swin-Tiny and RN-50 backbone.
-Table \ref{pre-training_results_aro} shows that the attribute and relation understanding of the model has also improved significantly, giving gains of up to {$8.3\%, 12.0\%$} respectively across different models and pre-training datasets.
+\textbf{Pre-training:} Table \ref{pre-training_results_all} shows pre-training results over all benchmarks.
+CREPE results show a significant gain in ability to systematically generalize to unseen combinations of concepts.
+Across pre-training settings, \methodcomp{} improves over \negclip{} by up to {$42.5\%, 4.9\%$} when evaluated against HN-Comp (CU), HN-Atom (AU) hard negatives respectively.
+Significant improvements are observed in attribute and relation understanding, giving gains of up to {$8.3\%, 12.0\%$} respectively across pretraining settings.
 We also note that order understanding of \methodcomp{} is worse than that of \negclip{} for the CC-12M pre-training dataset, while better than \negclip{} for the YFCC-15M dataset.
-Along with this, it should be noted that there may be a large variance in \negclip{}'s performance across pre-training datasets as seen in Tables \ref{pre-training_results_crepe} and \ref{pre-training_results_aro}, and it also performs poorly when the pre-training dataset has higher noise (e.g. YFCC-15M). \methodcomp{} is fairly consistent and more robust to the change in the pre-training dataset, showing that it can handle dataset noise better.
+Notably, there is a large variance in \negclip{}'s performance across pre-training datasets as seen in Table \ref{pre-training_results_all}, and it also performs poorly when the pre-training dataset has higher noise (e.g. YFCC-15M). \methodcomp{} is fairly consistent and more robust to the change in the pre-training dataset.
+In Appendix \ref{data_eff} we find that \methodcomp{} can provide improvements over \negclip{} while using as low as \textbf{0.3x} of the total pre-training or fine-tuning data.\\

-\textbf{Results on multimodal datasets}: When comparing baselines and \methodcomp{} on multimodal datasets from the ELEVATER benchmark \citep{li2022elevater} (20 datasets) and Imagenet, we find that on an average, \methodcomp{} achieves $+3.3\%$ better performance on the ELEVATER benchmark and $+6.3\%$ better performance as compared to \clip{}.
-In particular, \clip{}, \negclip{} and \methodcomp{}'s average performance on ELEVATER is $30.6$, $30.1$, $33.9$, and on Imagenet is $32.7$, $32.9$, $39.1$ respectively (scores are averaged across pre-training data and architectures).
-This show's the effectiveness of \methodcomp{}'s training strategy and objective function on most general multimodal tasks.
-Figures \ref{fig:20_datasets_swin_CC}, \ref{fig:20_datasets_swin_YFCC}, \ref{fig:20_datasets_rn50_CC}, \ref{fig:20_datasets_rn50_YFCC} show the detailed results on the ELEVATER benchmark across the 20 datasets